AlgerGordon/basic_graphic/README.md

 # Basic_Graphic
 Machine graphics task
-Written using Linux
+Written under Linux

 The first task is about a basic raymarching